Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

 \subsection{Adversarial Features (Robustness)}

-There are multiple ways to define a feature for a security problem and the final accuracy is not the only metric that should be evaluated when selecting one of them.
-Another point to consider when choosing features is their robustness to adversarial machine learning, given that attackers may try to change the characteristics of their malign samples to make them look similar to benign ones, even performing the same malicious activities as the original malign samples~\cite{10.1145/3375894.3375898}.
-Thus, it is important to think as an attacker when choosing the attributes and features used to build a \ac{ML} system for cybersecurity, given that some of them might be easily changed to trick the \ac{ML} model.
+There are multiple ways to choose features that represent the samples involved in a security problem, and the final accuracy is not the only metric that should be considered during the choosing step.
+Another important point to take into account is the robustness of the resulting model against adversarial machine learning: attackers may try to adapt their malicious samples to make their features look similar to benign samples while maintaining the same original behavior~\cite{10.1145/3375894.3375898}.
+Thus, researchers must think like an attacker when choosing which attributes and features will be used to build an \ac{ML} system for cybersecurity, given that some of them might be easily changed to trick the \ac{ML} model.